Kotambail-Hegde/Masquerade-Emulator/README.md

 * NES is still not able to boot Dragon Warrior III

 _**Other Issues/Features under Debug/Implementation**_
-* GBA audio still has some undesired artifacts which needs to be cleaned up
+* GBA audio still has some undesired artifacts
 * Support Link Cable for Gameboy and Gameboy Color

 _**Other Known Issues**_